andrewferlitsch/Gap/docs/tutorials/computer_vision.md

 #### Batch Feeding

-In batch mode, the entire training set can be ran through the neural network as a single pass, prior to backward probagation and updating the weights using gradient descent.
+In batch mode, the entire training set can be ran through the neural network as a single pass, prior to backward propagation and updating the weights using gradient descent.
 This is known as 'batch gradient descent'.

-When the `split` property is used as a getter, it returns the image data and corresponding labels for the training and test set similar to using sci-learn's train_test_split() function.
+When the `split` property is used as a getter, it returns the image data and corresponding labels for the training and test set similar to using sci-learn's `train_test_split()` function.
 In the example below:

 + The dataset is split into 20% test and 80% training.
-+ The X_train and X_test is the list of machine learning ready data, as numpy arrays, of the corresponding training and test images.
++ The `X_train` and `X_test` is the list of machine learning ready data, as numpy arrays, of the corresponding training and test images.
-+ The Y_train and Y_test is the list of the corresponding labels.
++ The `Y_train` and `Y_test` is the list of the corresponding labels.
-+ The variable epochs is the number of times the X_train dataset will be forward feed through the neural network.
++ The variable epochs is the number of times the `X_train` dataset will be forward feed through the neural network.
 + The optimizer performs backward probagation to update the weights.
 + At the end of each epoch, The training data is re-randomized by calling the `split` method again as a getter.
-+ When training is done, the X_test and corresponding Y_test are forward feed to evaluate the accuracy of the trained model.
++ When training is done, the `X_test` and corresponding `Y_test` are forward feed to evaluate the accuracy of the trained model.

 ```python